vend/SlidePay_iOS/README.md

 #Subspecs

 The subspecs can, broadly, be divided into two categories: hardware, and everything else.
-If you're using your own solution for swiping (or don't care about swiping), then you only need the 'Payments' subspec.
+If you're using your own solution for swiping (or don't care about it), then you only need the 'Payments' subspec.
 Your podfile would look like:

 ```
 platform :ios, '5.0'